Is Dades Gorge Worth Visiting? 8 Reasons to Add it to Your Morocco Itinerary

 Dades Gorge lies in the High Atlas Mountains, approximately 100 kilometres south of Marrakech.
 It begins at the town of Boumalne Dades - a historic meeting point of tribes moving between the summer pastures of the High Atlas and the wintering pastures of the Saghro Massif.

 Over centuries, the Dades River has etched its way between the mountains, creating towering walls and a scene of awe-inspiring natural grandeur.
-Its crystal-clear waters contrast beautifully against the peaks of the surrounding mountains and the lush vegetation that flourishes along its banks.
+Its crystal-clear waters contrast beautifully against the pink sandstone peaks of the surrounding mountains and the agricultural fields that flourishes along its banks.

 What is the geological history of Dades Gorge?